dydxprotocol/v4-documentation/pages/guides/how_to_interpret_block_data_for_trades.md

 <img width="639" alt="Screenshot 2024-03-29 at 2 34 06 PM" src="https://github.com/dydxprotocol/v4-documentation/assets/130097657/19bc0173-0d79-473f-b88a-f99b72c7065a">

-In dYdX trading, quantities and prices are represented in quantums (for quantities) and subticks (for prices), which need conversion for practical understanding.
+In dYdX Chain trading, quantities and prices are represented in quantums (for quantities) and subticks (for prices), which need conversion for practical understanding.

 ### Quantums